Join Our Newsletter!

 1. Monitor Live Scores and Rankings

 Most bracket maker tools automatically update scores, allowing you to track your progress in real time.
-Keep an eye on leaderboards to see where you stand compared to other participants.
+Keep an eye on leaderboards to see where you stand compared to other participants and identify which remaining games matter most for your standing.

 2. Analyze Upsets and Trends